forestryio/forestry.io/hugo/content/careers/ux-designer-developer.md

 Forestry.io is creating a Git-backed content management system (CMS) focused on the JAMstack.
 We’re passionate about the web and value quality engineering and design.
 Our HQ is located in Canada, and we have a remote-friendly culture with over 50% of our team working from around the world.
 We're looking for people who want to join us in building a truly world-class company and CMS.

 Each job posting has a list of things that we think will help the candidate be successful.
 You don’t need to be a “rockstar” at everything on day 1.
 In fact, humility, initiative & positive attitude are more important and we’re willing to help you acquire skills that you may be lacking.
 Keep that in mind when considering whether to apply.

+We are prioritizing candidates from groups that are underrepresented in the software industry.

 We invite interested candidates to contact [careers@forestry.io](mailto:careers@forestry.io).